charlielito/CarND-Traffic-Sign-Classifier-Project/README.md

 Here are the results of the predictions.
 It displays the class ID, the probability and also shows an example in the train set of that predicted class.

 ![alt text][image5] ![alt text][image6]

 The model was able to correctly guess 7 of the 8 traffic signs, which gives an accuracy of 87.5 %.
 This compares not so good to the accuracy on the test set of 95.1 %.
 This can be because the different sizes of this web test and the test set.
 Also, the image where the models gets it wrong has the sign very small so this can be tricky for the network.
 I made a test where the sign was cropped centrally and the model got it right.

 #### 3. Model Certainty

 For the first image, the model is very sure that it is a 30 km/h speed limit sign (probability of 1.0), and the image does contain that sign.
-The top five soft max probabilities can be seen in the bar chart.
+The top five softmax probabilities can be seen in the bar chart.

 ![alt text][image7]

 For the second image, the model is also very confident that the image is a "go straight or right" sign with 1.0 of confidence.
-The top five soft max probabilities can be seen in the bar chart.
+The top five softmax probabilities can be seen in the bar chart.

 ![alt text][image8]

 For the third image, the model is not that sure that this is a "slippery road" sign (probability of 0.29), but the image does contain a "slippery road" sign.
-The top five soft max probabilities were: slippery road, dangerous curve to the left, double curve, wild animals and right-of-a-way at the next intersection as it can be seen in the next bar chart.
-It make sense that the model is not that certain since the 3 first top max probabilities classes could correspond to the image (curves), since the image is very pixeled.
+The top five softmax probabilities were: slippery road, dangerous curve to the left, double curve, wild animals and right-of-a-way at the next intersection as it can be seen in the next bar chart.
+It make sense that the model is not that certain since the 3 first top max probabilities classes could correspond to the image (curves), since the image is very pixelated.

 ![alt text][image9]

 For this 4th image, the model is also very confident that the image is a "keep right" sign with 1.0 of confidence.
-The top five soft max probabilities can be seen in the bar chart.
+The top five softmax probabilities can be seen in the bar chart.

 ![alt text][image10]

 For the 5th, 6th and 7th images, the model is very confident that the sign are right-of-a-way at the next intersection sign, 20 km/h speed limit sign, and road work sign with 1.0 of confidence.
-The top five soft max probabilities can be seen in the bar charts with almost no probability (0%).
+The top five softmax probabilities can be seen in the bar charts with almost no probability (0%).

 ![alt text][image11]